Health and Wellness Information

 Wellness Promotion

-The Office of Wellness Promotion engages students in opportunities to cultivate sustainable skills in health and well-being.
-Comprised of experienced professional staff, graduate students, and undergraduate Certified Peer Educators, the Office of Wellness Promotion provides resources, programs, and services to help students make informed choices that support personal, academic and professional goals.
-Topics addressed include alcohol and other drugs, nutrition, physical health, sexual health, sleep, stress reduction, well-being, and other topics.
+Wellness Promotion engages students in opportunities to cultivate sustainable skills in wellness and well-being.
+Comprised of experienced professional staff, graduate students, and undergraduate Certified Peer Educators, Wellness Promotion provides resources, programs, and services to help students make informed choices that support personal, academic, and professional goals.
+Topics addressed include alcohol and other drugs, mental health, and well-being.

-The Office of Wellness Promotion offers a variety of programs and services including:
+Wellness Promotion offers a variety of programs and services, including:

-5. Awareness messaging and campaigns through social media, in the Stall Seat restroom newsletter, print communications, and other mediums
+4. Awareness messaging and campaigns through social media, the Stall Seat restroom newsletter, print communications, and other mediums

-The Office of Wellness Promotion provides learning opportunities for students interested in gaining professional skills and experience through internships, shadowing opportunities, and through paid positions including peer educators and office assistants.
+Wellness Promotion provides learning opportunities for students interested in gaining professional skills and experience through internships and paid positions, including graduate assistants, peer educators, design assistants, and office assistants.

-The Office of Wellness Promotion is located on the ground floor of Commonwealth Hall at the Student Health Services entrance.
-The office can be reached Monday - Friday, 8:00 a.m. through 4:30 p.m., by phone at 610-436-0730 or by e-mail at wellness@wcupa.edu.
-Additional information about the Office of Wellness Promotion can be found at www.wcupa.edu/wellness.
+Wellness Promotion is located on the ground floor of Commonwealth Hall at the Student Health Services entrance.
+The office can be reached Monday - Friday, 8:00 a.m. through 4:30 p.m., by phone at 610-436-0730, or by email at wellness@wcupa.edu.
+Additional information about Wellness Promotion can be found at www.wcupa.edu/wellness.

 Speech and Hearing Clinic